How PrepIEP works (and what it doesn't do)

 We are deliberate about what PrepIEP will not do, because the cost of pretending otherwise is real:

 - It will not write your appeal.
-Drafting a due-process complaint, a state complaint, or a BSEA hearing request is the work of a special-education attorney or trained advocate.
+Drafting a due-process complaint, a state complaint, or a hearing request is the work of a special-education attorney or trained advocate.
 The advisor will tell you when your situation has crossed that line.

 - It will not give legal advice.
 "Educational reference, not legal advice" is not a hedge — it is the line we draw.
 The advisor uses collaboration-first language and explicitly does not say "you are entitled to X" or "the district violated Y."